-Great companies understand customer engagement and use CRM to raise their customer service levels.
-This allows them to understand the customer’s problem, serve them better, and prevent them jumping ship.
+Great companies understand customer engagement and use good CRM database practices to raise their customer service levels.
+This allows them to understand the customer’s problem, serve them better, and prevent them from jumping ship.

 As shared earlier, CRM also provides opportunities to replicate successful customer engagement and sales strategies.

-Overall CRM elevates your brand’s customer service levels by reducing negative experiences and increase positive experiences with the existing customers.
+Overall, CRM elevates your brand’s customer service levels by reducing negative and increasing positive customer experience with existing customers.

 Besides, CRM is a software tool; it is not an end-all, be-all solution that solves all the problems.
 Yes, it does improve business and customer service efficiency, but it is not without its salt.